Atari 400 / 800, Common items

 |Atari 800 US Keyboard Limit 1 per Atari customer||CA012952||$69.00|

 Cliff F. of PA Cliffs 30+ year old Atari 800 required a New replacement Atari Keyboard.
 "I just wanted to thank you for everything.
 I got the keyboard yesterday and installed it today.
 It is working great and the Atari 800 is up and running.
 You guys gave me back a piece of my childhood and I wanted to say thank you!
 I will definitely make sure to recommend you guys for everything Atari!"

-Atari Trivia Information / Question: Do you know what the Atari acronym A.H.C.D. stands for?
-It was used on a lot of Atari paper work and Atari labels (identifying the atari products inside the Master cartons of Atari products stacked on pallets) on boxes of Atari 8 bit products in the early to mid 1980 Atari era.
-It stands for Atari Home Computer Division.
-Back then the Atari Consumer division had the AHCD and VCS (2600) departments only.
+Atari Trivia Information / Question: Do you know what the Atari acronym A.P.C.D. and A.H.C.D. stands for?
+It was used on a lot of Atari paper work and Atari box labels (identifying the Atari products inside the Master cartons of Atari products stacked on pallets) on boxes of Atari 8 bit products in the early to mid 1980 Atari era.
+They stand for Atari Home Computer Division (Green strip across the label) and Atari Personal Computer Division (Red strip across the label).
+Back then the Atari Consumer division had the APCD then it changed to AHCD, and VCS (2600) departments.

 |400 / 800 SALT External 4 Port Diagnostic Jumper / Shorting board required for the above 400 / 800 Joystick Port test.||TE15638||$15.00|

 |400 / 800 External SIO Shorting plug required for above SIO Port Test||TE15639||$7.95|

 |400 / 800 PAL / UK CPU Board With CO14887 + CO14889 PAL I.C.s, CO14806 MPU I.C. and support chips.||CA015967 / CA06113||$19.95|